• Skip to primary navigation

 With huge thanks to Laurent Ehmig at the Boulangerie d'Aigle d'Or in Saint-Germain-en-Laye.
 He took time to explain how he makes his French equivalent, Rochers Coco:

-Instead, my recipe is a lazy homemade version without the overnight setting time.
+Instead, this recipe is a lazy homemade version without the overnight setting time.
 However, if you have time, leave the mixture to rest longer.
 Instead of apple compote I use honey, which also absorbs moisture naturally:

 making little cookies in a mould or rolling them to make rounds